 - Provide cathartic introspection

 Journaling can be – just a word, a drawing or painting, doodles, poems, or a short story.
 Some days you may choose to write in length, other days you may sketch a drawing.
+Some people tend to give Moon Journaling a shot as it helps with the whole spiritual journey towards being the best version of yourself.
 Try a few different methods out to see which fits you best, it may be a combination of a few or it may be just one, and that’s ok.
 Do what feels best for you.

 How to start journaling?